hetong007/resume/resume.md

 *   **R**

+    -   Seasoned R user
+    -   A package [rLTP](https://github.com/hetong007/rLTP) as the interface between R and the ltp cloud service which is a tool for Natural Language Processing in Chinese.
-    -   Seasoned R user, having a project [*R for Codejam*](https://github.com/hetong007/r4codejam) aiming to implement classical algorithms in R
+    -   Having a project [*R for Codejam*](https://github.com/hetong007/r4codejam) aiming to implement classical algorithms in R

 *   **C/C++**